 Researchers can apply for an Individual Fellowship (IF) if they have either a PhD or at least four years of full-time research experience after their graduation.

 The choice of topic is open to all fields of research.
-The project has to be conducted together with a host institution of your choice, either located in an EU Member State or Associated Country.
+The project has to be conducted together with a host institution that is either located in an EU Member State or Associated Country.

-The application must be made jointly with a host institution (and a scientific supervisor) and has fixed call deadlines.
+The application must be made jointly with a host institution and a scientific supervisor and has fixed call deadlines.
 The host institution may be chosen freely (universities, research organisations, universities of applied science, international organisations, enterprises, etc.).
-The host institution may not, however, be located in the country of residence of the applicant (consider so called "mobility rule").
+The host institution may not, however, be located in the country of residence of the applicant ("mobility rule").